Navigation: TECHNICAL INFORMATION >

 Note: To use the ACCOUNTS_FB_READONLY datasource from other programs, you may first have to copy the three files icudt30.dll, icuin30.dll, and icuuc30.dll from the program's installation directory (normally C:\Program Files\Accounts, or C:\Program Files (x86)\Accounts on 64-bit computers) to the Windows System directory (generally C:\Windows\System32).

-Also, if you have the Standalone version of ACCOUNTS, you may not be able to access data through that datasource while ACCOUNTS is running at the same time.
+Also, if you have the Standard version of ACCOUNTS, you may not be able to access data through that datasource while ACCOUNTS is running at the same time.
 That should not be a problem if you have a Network version of ACCOUNTS.

 Another ODBC datasource "ACCOUNTS_FB", also exists, with a different username and password that allows for changing data, not just reading it.
 ACCOUNTS works without using that ODBC datasource, though the datasource does still exist.
 Sorry, we do not give out the username and password for that datasource, because we do not want you to be modifying data other than by using the program!
 That would be very likely to cause errors.
 A better way to make custom changes to the data, with our assistance, is by using the Database ⇒ SQL Select menu option.